exwm/yt_clipper/readme.md

 - **Click+Drag:** Draw crop while maintaining aspect ratio.
 - **Alt+Click+Drag:** Freely draw crop, updating the aspect ratio of all other crop points to match automatically.

+##### Dynamic Crop Tips

+- Use as few points as possible for smoother motion (each point with a crop different from its neighbors causes the crop motion to stop and then start again).
+- Try enabling video stabilization to smooth out the motion, especially if many points are used.
+- Pause the video and **Right-Click+Drag to seek/scrub through the video.
+Use this to preview the crop movement with precise control.

 ## Tips